 We went to coffee shops and ate cinnamon rolls, we took our time and strolled down the ‘street’ in the new part of town (aka – touristville).
 We watched planes take off and land behind our guesthouse as the runway was right in the middle of town.
 A perfect afternoon of rest.

 We even ran into old friends.
-People we had hiked with on the other side of the pass were in Jomsom and everyone went out of their way to come say hi to Dad and find out how our summit day went.
-Other tourists, Nepalese guides, as well as porters were happy to see that Dad made it successfully.
+People we had hiked with on the other side of the pass were in Jomsom, and everyone went out of their way to say hi to Dad and find out how our summit day went.
+Other tourists, Nepalese guides, and porters were happy to see that Dad made it successfully.
 They would shake his hand vigorously and slap his back in congratulations.
 I wondered for a moment if I would’ve had this attention if I had been alone…yeah, probably not.
-Father’s are like puppies…they are cute and innocent.
+Fathers are like puppies…they are cute and innocent.
 Some American hiking friends even bought us beers as we sat and celebrated our accomplishments together.

 Like the Tiger Balm Tales?
 Then start from the beginning!